 PRS guitars are usually mahogany bodies with maple tops.
 Mahogany is usually the material for the necks too.
 Rosewood on the fingerboards or fret-boards.
 The hardware and electronics are all PRS original production equipment.
 So despite the body construction recipe of woods being something well known and tried and true, the sound is all PRS.

 But these were guitars using highly figured maple tops.
-Hand made guitars are always expensive.
+Hand-made guitars are always expensive.
 More and more people wanted a PRS guitar, but few can afford those very expensive figured tops and dashing finishes.

-Paul Reed Smith designed the S2 series of guitars for the people who wanted all the elements that make PRS guitars so good, but who couldn't afford the spectacular aesthetics of the extreme figured maple tops.
-So with S2 series of instruments will play and sound like the PRS guitar you always wanted, but fit into a working musician's budget nicely.
+Paul Reed Smith designed the S2 series of guitars for the people who wanted all the elements that make PRS guitars so good, but who couldn't afford the spectacular aesthetics of the extremely figured maple tops.
+So with the S2 series of instruments will play and sound like the PRS guitar you always wanted, but fit into a working musician's budget nicely.

-PRS S2 Vela guitar with birds in flight fret-board positioning markers.
+PRS S2 Vela guitar with birds in flight fret-board positioning markers

 While the PRS S2 Vela guitar shares some traits with the classic or more established models PRS has offered.
 The S2 Vela is all original.
 The off-set body is new, the bridge is new, the single coil Type-D pickup is all new.